ads40/bare_metal_programming/content/_index.md

 # Learning about Programming on Bare Metal Devices

-Here we learn about programming directly on bare metal computing devices, such as the Raspberry Pi 4.
+Here we learn about programming directly on bare metal computing boards, using such devices as the Raspberry Pi 4, but without an existing kernel.

 This touches on topics from CPU architecture, to the operations of a board, to low level programming in C, through to building up operating system services and